 “Insufficient data” denotes a lack of information to identify the application.

 If the three-way TCP handshake was finished with one data packet, but that one packet was insufficient to match any of the Palo Alto signatures, the user will see “insufficient data” in the traffic log’s application field.

-Not-applicable means that the Palo Alto device has received data that will be discarded because the port or service that the traffic is coming in on is not allowed, or there is no rule or policy allowing that port or service.
+The Palo Alto Firewall has received data that will be rejected because the port or service over which the traffic is coming in is not authorized.

 Alternatively, there may be no policy that allows that port or service.

 If the Palo Alto Firewall has only one rule that allows web-browsing but only on port 80, and traffic (web-browsing or any other application) is transmitted to the Palo Alto Firewall on any other port than port 80, the traffic is disregarded or deleted.
 As a result, “not-applicable” will appear in the application field.